LiamDBailey/climwin/cran-comments.md

 ## R CMD check results

-We discovered and fixed a serious bug in our code.
-Sorry to upload a new version so soon after our last.
+We discovered and fixed a major bug in our code.

-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was 1 NOTE:

-* checking package dependencies ...
-NOTE
-  No repository set, so cyclic dependency check skipped

-Note caused by local .Rprofile settings.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.